African print fashion illustration about Laura Volpintesta

 African Print, Digital fashion illustration by Laura Volpintesta

 Large motifs have great effects when you pleat, gather, or smock them.
-They shrink and get squished up.
+They shrink and get squished up, creating textural and rhythmic visual interest.

 digital fashion illustration with Tayasui Sketches app.
 African print illustration by laura Volpintesta